|M4 junctions 3 to 12

 Thanks, Richard, for your help again.

 And the Smart Motorways project H&S manager said:

 Thanks for sorting this training out at such short notice, Richard.

 VGC Projects facilitated key vegetation clearance along the route, and assisted with testing an innovative prefabricated emergency refuge area.
 Working offsite, we installed a test slab at a site in Gloucestershire, trialling a new modular unit technique which is expected to save considerable time and money on the project.

-This Highways England project will improve the M4 by making it a smart motorway.
+This National Highways project will improve the M4 by making it a smart motorway.

 The M4 carries an average of 130,000 vehicles a day, and this section of the motorway is frequently congested.
 New signs and signals will be used to vary the speed limit to reduce congestion at busy times.
 They will also control traffic if there is an obstruction on the road ahead.
 In the longest smart motorway project in England to date (51km), the motorway will be widened to four lanes in both directions.
 The hard shoulder will be removed and there will be adjustments to slip roads and motorway intersections between junctions 3 (Hayes) and 12 (Theale).

 New signage and smart technology will enable proactive management of the motorway in the event of heavy traffic or accidents.

 The project is being managed by a JV of Taylor Woodrow, Vinci Construction Grands Projets and Balfour Beatty.